Jaganmathangi/Target-Brazil-SQL-Analysis/README.md

 This interactive Tableau dashboard provides a comprehensive overview of sales performance, offering key insights through clear and concise data visualizations.

-📊 Key Highlights
+# 📊 Key Highlights
-Metrics at a Glance – Total Sales, Total Profit, Profit Margin, Number of Orders, and Number of Customers.
+<strong>Metrics at a Glance</strong> – Total Sales, Total Profit, Profit Margin, Number of Orders, and Number of Customers.
 Sales Breakdown – Visual insights on sales by Category, Segment, and Ship Mode, revealing revenue drivers.
 Regional Performance – Sales analysis by region, identifying strengths and opportunities for growth.
 Top Customer Insights – A spotlight on the top 5 customers by sales, showcasing valuable relationships.